Samusoidal/dinopass-client/README.md

 # dinopass-client
-A desktop client for password generator DinoPass.
+A python desktop client for password generator DinoPass (http://www.dinopass.com/), using the DinoPass API.
+Runs using Tkinter.